maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 ## [Building a Model](#build-a-model)

-If you want to build your own deep LSTM model, then you need to use the [Functional API by Keras](https://keras.io/guides/functional_api/).
-This is shown in the following example:
+If you want to build your own deep LSTM model, then you need to use the [Functional API by Keras](https://keras.io/guides/functional_api/) in cunjunction with the provided LSTM layer `CustomLSTM` and the provided model class `CustomModel`.

+We provide an exmaple on how to build such a model:

 ```python
 # Build an example model